 Hollywood films haven’t just taken inspiration from Norway – many have also been filmed on location here.
 Michael Fassbender recently filmed The Snowman in and around the capital of Oslo, and even Harry Potter found himself in this part of the world when The Half-Blood Prince (2009) took a detour from Hogwarts.

-Arguably the most well-established film industry in the area, Swedish cinema not only boasts several recent hits and numerous all-time classics, but also a plethora of screen talent that have crossed over into Hollywood.
-The most impressive thing, however, is just how many of these actors and film-makers remain in Sweden itself.
-A key reason why Nordic nations are pulling away from the likes of the France and Britain is their ability to maintain homegrown stars as well as appeal to outsiders.
+Arguably the best-established film industry in the area, Swedish cinema not only boasts several recent hits and numerous all-time classics, but also a plethora of screen talent that have crossed over into Hollywood.
+The most impressive thing, however, is just how many of these actors and filmmakers remain in Sweden itself.
+A key reason why Nordic nations are pulling away from the likes of France and Britain is their ability to maintain homegrown stars as well as appeal to outsiders.

-The Square, which is one of the favourites for next year’s Oscars and a big winner at Cannes 2017, is a superb satire on modern art that was partly filmed in Stockholm and Gothenburg.
+The Square, an Oscar nominee and a big winner at Cannes 2017, is a superb satire on modern art that was partly filmed in Stockholm and Gothenburg.
 The Swedish drama has been winning plaudits internationally and is further proof of the global appeal of domestic films.

 Another breakout hit was the original Let the Right One In (2008).
 The film, which is now viewed as a cult classic, signalled a rebirth of the horror genre in Scandinavia and was a much-needed revamp of vampire films.
 Then, of course, there is The Seventh Seal (1957), which is considered by many critics to be one of the greatest films ever made.